hotosm/fAIr/docs/overview/how-it-works.md

 !!! note "OSM merges stay manual"

-    fAIr does not push data into OpenStreetMap automatically.
-A mapper reviews predictions and decides what to add.
+    The mapper reviews predictions and decides what to add to OpenStreetMap.